Mathangowri25/Disease_Prediction_Outbreak/README.md

-Here's a well-structured README.md file for your project:

-🏥 Prediction of Disease Outbreak
+## 🏥 Prediction of Disease Outbreak